 Sunstein Kann Murphy & Timbers LLC

-GoodWeave is grateful to have award-winning experts in child rights, social entrepreneurship, and certification serve in leadership and advisory roles in the organization.
+GoodWeave is grateful to have award-winning experts in child rights, business, social entrepreneurship, and certification serve in leadership and advisory roles in the organization.

 Patricia Hambrick (Chair)